 Apples are a more complex symbol, and can represent love, sensuality, wisdom, happiness and luxury.
 In ancient mythology, the apple is one of the most sacred trees and symbolizes future happiness and good health.
 In Christianity, the apple was less favored because of its association with sensuality, and became the symbol of temptation and original sin in the Garden of Eden.

-⭐Apples also appear here: Lovers Tarot card
+⭐Apples also appear here: The Lovers Symbols

 The maidens are wearing flowers in their hair.
 Flowers have been surrounded by symbolism and mythology for thousands of years, influencing our emotions.
 Over time certain flowers became associated with particular meaning.
 While we cannot decipher exactly which flowers are depicted in the Three of Cups, we can assume the general meaning of flowers which is: beauty, love and affection.
 Flowers also represent being open to new ideas, experiences and beliefs.